divaga/rag-tidb-bedrock/README.md

 # Q&A PDF Chatbot (Streamlit + Amazon Bedrock + TiDB)

-This app allows users to upload a PDF document, generate Q&A pairs and text embeddings using Amazon Bedrock, store those embeddings in TiDB Cloud Serverless, and interact with the content via a chatbot interface.
+This app allows users to upload a PDF document, generate text embeddings using Amazon Bedrock, store those embeddings in TiDB Cloud Serverless, and interact with the content via a chatbot interface.

 ---